taataa/tapspace/docs/api/v2/index.md

 - options, various types:
   - a boolean, set false to disable the ability to rotate.
   - an optional object with properties:
-    - *center*
+    - *pivot*
       - optional [Point](#tapspacegeometrypoint).
-Specifies a center point about which the item can be rotated.
+Specifies a fixed point about which the item can be rotated.
 If the point is relative to the inner basis of the item, then the rotation center follows possible translations of the item.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>